Leticia McKenna: International career

 McKenna played two games for the Australia women's national under-20 soccer team (Young Matildas) during the first round of qualifiers in Lebanon in for the 2019 AFC U-19 Women's Championship.
 She was named to the Young Matildas for two friendlies against New Zealand and then a training camp in mid-May 2022.
 However, she was dropped from the final squad for the 2022 FIFA U-20 Women's World Cup held in Costa Rica in August of that year.

 McKenna joined the 23-player squad for the Australia women's national under-23 soccer team (U23 Matildas), which competed at the 2025 ASEAN Women's Championship in Vietnam from 6 to 19 August.
 She scored in her team's 9–0 defeat of Timor Leste to reach the semi-finals.
 McKenna kicked the second goal in the 2–1 win against Vietnam in that match on 16 August, and helped Australia U23 win the final against Myanmar and become ASEAN Champions.

+McKenna received her first call-up to the senior national team (Matildas) for the 2026 FIFA Series in Nairobi, Kenya, held on 11 and 15 April.
+She scored her debut goal on 11 April, in a 5–0 defeat of fellow visitors, Malawi.